Erin Stewart

-Erin Elizabeth Stewart (born May 4, 1987) is an American politician and the 40th Mayor of New Britain, Connecticut.
-Stewart is the daughter of former Mayor of New Britain Tim Stewart, who served from 2003 to 2011.
+Erin Elizabeth Stewart (born May 4, 1987) is an American politician who served as the 40th mayor of New Britain, Connecticut.
+Stewart is the daughter of the former Mayor of New Britain, Tim Stewart, who has served from 2003 to 2011.
 She was elected to her first term on November 5, 2013, at the age of 26, to become the youngest mayor in New Britain's history and the city's second female mayor.
-Stewart was reelected to a second term on November 3, 2015, and a third term on November 7, 2017.

-Stewart has been considered a rising star in the Connecticut Republican Party.
-In March 2018, after much speculation, she entered the race for Governor of Connecticut.
-However, her late entry caused problems with fundraising and accumulating delegate support, so she switched her campaign to one for lieutenant governor.
-She then lost the Republican primary for that race on August 14, coming in second against State Senator Joe Markley.
+Stewart was re-elected in 2015, 2017, 2019, 2021, and 2023 for a total of 6 consecutive terms and was the longest-serving Republican Mayor in the City of New Britain's history.

+In September of 2024 Stewart announced she would not seek a seventh term in office in the 2025 election.
+In January of 2025, Stewart announced she formed an exploratory committee to test her viability as a candidate for governor of Connecticut.

 Early career

 Stewart's political career began as a campaign staffer for former Congresswoman Nancy Johnson.
-Working alongside Congresswoman Johnson, Stewart worked directly with municipal political leaders for various candidates around the State of Connecticut and to develop campaign strategy.
+She focused on municipal political strategy and candidate outreach in Connecticut.
+She also interned for Governor Jodi Rell's administration, gaining experience in legislative affairs and policy management.
 Stewart interned for Governor Jodi Rell's Administration in the Office of Policy and Management, then in the Legislative Affairs Office.
 Before becoming mayor, Stewart worked as a legislative aide in the Connecticut General Assembly.
 Stewart was responsible for working on constituent problems for Kevin C. Kelly's state senate district of 100,000 residents and providing research to the senator on state laws.
 While working at the Connecticut General Assembly, she was elected member of the city's Board of Education.

-Education

-Stewart graduated from New Britain High School in 2005.
-She attended Central Connecticut State University, earning her Bachelor of Arts in Political Science, with a specialization in Public Administration and a minor in Communications, in 2009.

 Volunteerism

-Stewart served as vice chairperson on the planning and budgeting subcommittee of New Britain's Commission on Community and Neighborhood Development.
+Stewart served as vice chairperson on the planning and budgeting subcommittee of New Britain's Commission on Community and Neighbourhood Development.
 She is also a Justice of the Peace.
 Stewart has raised awareness about breast cancer due to the death of an aunt who died from the disease in 1998 at the age of 51.
 For the past several years, Stewart has served with Lt.
 Governor Nancy Wyman as the honorary co-chair of the Connecticut Race in the Park, a race held to raise funds and awareness for the Connecticut Breast Health Initiative.

-Board of Education
+Board of education

-Elected to the Board of Education in November 2011, Stewart advocated for a return to neighborhood schools, greater parental engagement, and enhanced accountability measurements for teachers and administrators, while keeping costs down.
-While Stewart served on the Board, the Board expanded Pre-K to all day programing.
+Elected to the Board of Education in November 2011, Stewart advocated for a return to neighborhood schools, greater parental engagement, and enhanced accountability measurements for teachers and administrators while keeping costs low.
+While Stewart served on the Board, the Board expanded Pre-K to all day programming.
 At that time, the Board of Education also decided to outfit the classrooms with SMART Board technology.
 After less than two years, Erin Stewart stepped down from the Board of Education to campaign for mayor.